StrangeSandvich/VoxelMapConverter/README.md

 Choose how many unique colors the map should keep.
 Can maximum be 251 due to MagicaVoxel limitations.

 Give the program the name of the output file.
-Leave empty to use input name for output name.
+Leave empty to place it directly where Sectors Edge loads it for the ship.

 Let the program write the .vox file.

+Tell the program if you want it to generate a template map.txt file for Sectors Edge specific configuration.

 Find the output file next to the program when done.